Unable to Deliver Emails to Hotmail, Live, MSN and Outlook?

 Outlook.com is putting your legitimate emails into its junk mail folder?

-Example of a Inbox Placement / Spam Filter Test report in EasyMail7
+Example of a Inbox Placement / Spam Filter Test Report from G-Lock Apps

 So, here are several interesting facts about Outlook.com that you may want to be aware of before you send your newsletter.
 As it turns out, with any one of Microsoft’s email addresses – @live.com, @hotmail.com, @outlook.com and others – you’re still really using Outlook.com whether or not you ever visit it on the web: